PrinsFrank/PrinsFrank.nl/_posts/2021-01-25-Non-existing-flag-emojis-on-windows.md

 Weirdly, all forums discussing a solution to this mention it can't be done, while fixing this is actually quite simple.
 Maybe it is because most of these posts are 1 year old or older, but it can also be that I didn't test this solution thoroughly enough across platforms.

 While normally I only show the end result of my experimentation, I will also show some intermediate results here.
-While searching for a font that includes country flags I came across one by Babelstone called [Babelstone Flags](https://www.babelstone.co.uk/Fonts/Flags.html).
+While searching for a font that includes country flags I came across one by Babelstone called [Babelstone Flags](https://www.babelstone.co.uk/Fonts/Flags.html){:target="_blank" rel="noreferrer noopener"}.
 I tried some flags, and they worked!
 The Dutch, American, Swiss.
 I was happy and decided to write this post, including all country flags.
 I wrote this snippet:

 ```html
 <style>